BlueBerrySans365/Birthday-App/README.md

 # Birthday App

-This is a program that congratulates your friend or you on your birthday.
+This is a program that congratulates your friend or you on your birthday day.
 -----
 ## How to change names, dates and wishes